Table of Contents

 Is a license required for plumbers in Utah?
 Yes, and it is mandated from the very beginning.

 In the state of Utah, you must be licensed to legally perform plumbing work of any kind.
-Utah issues plumbing licenses at every level — apprentice, journeyman, master and contractor.
-All Utah plumber’s licenses are issued through the Utah Department of Commerce — Division of Occupational and Professional Licensing (DOPL).
+Utah issues plumbing licenses at every level — apprentice, journeyman, master, and contractor.
+All Utah plumbing licenses are issued through the Utah Department of Commerce — Division of Occupational and Professional Licensing (DOPL).

 Types of Plumbers Licenses in Utah

-What are the different types of plumbers licenses in Utah?
+What are the types of plumber licenses in Utah?

-There are seven different plumbers licenses issued by the state of Utah.
+There are five plumber classifications issued by the state of Utah.
+They include:

 Each license has specific requirements.